 - Egg- A large egg helps bind the ingredients together.

-- Egg yolk- Adding an extra egg yolk is my favorite hack for making soft, chewy cookies.
+- Egg yolk- Adding an extra egg yolk is my favorite hack for making extra chewy cookies.
+I've used the same technique in these chocolate chip sugar cookies and lavender sugar cookies.
 Take the eggs out of the refrigerator 30 minutes before baking to reach room temperature since room temperature ingredients mix more evenly.

-- Pure vanilla extract- Vanilla extract or vanilla bean paste rounds out the flavor profile.
+- Vanilla extract- Vanilla extract or vanilla bean paste rounds out the flavor profile.

 - All purpose flour- All purpose flour gives cookies a tender crumb while keeping them chewy and hearty.
 Remember to measure it accurately with a kitchen scale.